5dan/heroku-node-rproxy/README.md

 to the server as they are consumed. (ie: autoconnectproxy.js form node-rproxy)

+A practical example...

 #how to ssh into an unreachable computer

+heroku times out any connection that is idle for 30 seconds. right now that will affect this example. although it is an easy fix, I am going to leave that out of this example for now becuase heroku free apps must sleep for at least 6 hours a day, and some thought needs to go into ensuring that it does allow for that

 Assuming that you can at least physically log into the computer to initiate this application, this example shows how to provide public ssh access to any computer in a private network, using heroku as a proxy!